jahidnb/gameOfLife/README.markdown

 This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 #Custom changes should be here.....(thanks)
-So what sort of changes, do you think we need to do....

 ## Building the project

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.